Puerto Rico campaign: Battle of the Guamaní River Bridge

-On August 6, Colonel Coit sent two companies of the 4th Ohio on a reconnaissance mission across and beyond a cast iron bridge that crossed the Río Guamaní (Guamaní River).
+On August 6, Colonel Alonzo B. Coit sent two companies of the 4th Ohio on a reconnaissance mission across and beyond a cast iron bridge that crossed the Guamaní River.
 The road beyond the bridge was essential for General Hains' projected advance to the town of Cayey.
-The 4th Ohio observed elements of Spain's 6th Provisional Battalion under the command of Julio Cervera Baviera entrenched in Guamaní Heights, six miles north of the bridge.
+The 4th Ohio observed elements of Spain's 6th Provisional Battalion under the command of Julio Cervera Baviera entrenched in a hilly area they called Guamaní Heights, six miles north of the bridge.
 The 4th felt that they were too strongly entrenched to attempt an assault at the time.
 The 4th Ohio requested reinforcements and on August 9, attacked the Spaniards and a short firefight erupted.
 The numerical superiority of the Americans forced the Spanish to retreat from Guamaní Heights.
 This battle was the costliest battle yet for the Americans since their landing at Guánica, as it resulted in seven wounded.
 The Spanish forces suffered 2 dead and 15 wounded.